garthvh/garthvh.github.io/_posts/2015/2015-5-21-Pay-for-your-Printer-by-Running-a-Low-Cost-3DHub.markdown

 layout: post
 published: false
 comments: true
-title: Running a Low Cost 3D Hub
+title: Pay for your Printer by Running a Low Cost 3D Hub
-categories: [3D Printing, 3DHubs, Printrbot]
+categories: [3DHubs, Printrbot]
 year: 2015
 month: 5
 day: 21
 summary: Replicate the money you spent on your printer with 3D Hubs
 ---

-After I had my Printrbot Simple Metal for about a month, I found [3D Hubs](https://www.3dhubs.com/) and I listed my Printerbot Simple Metal at the suggested prices.
+After I had my Printrbot Simple Metal for about a month, I found [3D Hubs](https://www.3dhubs.com/) and I listed my printer at the suggested prices.
 3D Hubs suggests a $10 setup fee and $1 per cubic centimeter of filament.

 After my printer had been listed about a month I received an inquiry from a college student who wanted to print an [Adafruit WiFi camera project](https://learn.adafruit.com/diy-wifi-raspberry-pi-touch-cam/overview) it looked simple enough, but he wanted to do the bumper parts in a flexible material which I had not done before.
 Seemed like a good excuse to try out ninjaflex so I ordered some and printed out the camera parts and learned a little bit about using ninjaflex.